 1. What is Otter AI?

 Otter AI is a cloud-based AI transcription software that helps you turn any live or pre-recorded audio or video into text.
-It can even join live meetings to transcribe them.
+It can even join live meetings to transcribe them for you.

-Below, you’ll find my in-depth Otter AI review—I’ve tested each feature and given you my unbiased thoughts so you can decide if this software is right for you.
+Below, you’ll find my in-depth Otter AI review—I’ve tested each feature and given you my unbiased thoughts so you can decide if this software is right for you and your company.

 2. What is An AI Transcription Software?

-It’s a powerful app for individuals, business owners, and teams.
+It’s truly a powerful app for individuals, business owners, and teams.

 4. AI Transcription Software: Full Otter Review

 So what can you do with Otter AI?
-Let’s take a closer look.
+Let’s take a closer look at the dashboard and full capabilities.

 When you fire up the app, you’ll see this screen: